-If you are looking to get more volume and midrange out of your pickups, you might want to try adding an on/on series/parallel switch to your setup.
+If you are looking to get more volume and midrange out of your pickups, you might want to try adding a series/parallel switch to your setup.
 Parallel wiring between two pickups is probably what you are used to by now.
 It's used in most guitars to add clarity to the sound.
 Series wiring is a little different.
 It produces a longer path with more resistance.
-This additional resistance adds volume and prevents the higher tones from getting through the circuit, and allows more low/midrange tones to get through.
+This additional resistance prevents the higher tones from getting through the circuit, and allows more low/midrange tones to get through.
 In series wiring, the output of one pickup goes into the input of another pickup.
 In parallel wiring, each pickup takes its own path to the output.